fineanmol/plant-tree/README.md

-🌲 Updated on Sat, 08 Mar 2025 16:55:35 GMT
+🌾 Updated on Sun, 09 Mar 2025 06:05:01 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "Code is like humor.
+When you have to explain it, it's bad."